oceanprotocol/market/README.md

 }
 ```

-For components within a single data set view the `useAsset()` hook can be used, which in the background gets the respective metadata from Aquarius.
+For components within a single dataset view the `useAsset()` hook can be used, which in the background gets the respective metadata from Aquarius.

 ```tsx
 import { useAsset } from '@context/Asset'